tushar-c/tushar-c.github.io/_posts/2018-12-30-Coding-The-Cartoon-Brain-:-Artificial-Neural-Networks-Part-2.md

 Because each layer has a single weight matrix, `len(weights)` gives us the number of layers. `affines` refers to the $$ a_l $$, while transforms refers to $$ o_l $$, we cache both of them. $$f$$ refers to the *activation function* used.

+The loss in vectorized form can be written as